commerceblock/docs/source/ocean-wallet/index.rst

     :alt: Staychain
     :align: center

-Fig. 4: Illustration of the coordinator and guardnode interface connectivity and architecture.

 Ocean Servers (configured for a specific sidechain) must be run alongside Ocean platform nodes to run a wallet service.